Ralph Nader: Trump Invites Debates Over Omnivorous Crony Capitalism – OpEd

 The crashes that inevitably emerge end up impoverishing ordinary people who pay the price with their livelihoods.

-Will the Democrats and other engaged people take on Trump, a corporate welfare king himself, tries to make “socialism” the big scare in 2020?
+Will the Democrats and other engaged people take Trump on if he tries to make “socialism” the big scare in 2020?
 Control of our political economy is not a conservative/liberal or red state/blue state issue.
 When confronted with the specifics of the corporate state or corporate socialism, people from all political persuasions will recognize the potential perils to our democracy.
 No one wants to lose essential freedoms or to continue to pay the price of this runaway crony capitalism.

 The gigantic corporations have been built with the thralldom of deep debt – corporate debt to fund stock buybacks (while reporting record profits), consumer debt, student loan debt, and, of course, government debt caused by drastic corporate and super-rich tax cuts.
 Many trillions of dollars have been stolen from future generations.